Codes in the Damerau Distance for DNA Storage: Codes for Correcting an Adjacent Block Transposition and a Burst Deletion

 where $|\delta| < b^2$ and $|\theta|\leq 4b^2$. \end{claim} \begin{remark} The correction term $\theta$ arises as a consequence of allowing at most $2b^2$ adjacent transpositions to occur.
 The statement in Claim~\ref{cl:vtBurstTD} then follows from Corollary~\ref{cor:blocktrans}. \end{remark}

 As mentioned at the beginning of the section, we first attempt to correct the block deletion.
 Our approach to correcting the block of deletions will be similar to that described in the previous section, where we used VT-like codes combined with coding constraints needed to approximately estimate the weight and the location of the block of deletions.
-Afterwards, SVT codes will be used to attempt to accurately correct the deletions given the approximate starting location.
+Afterwards, Shifted VT codes will be used to attempt to accurately correct the deletions given the approximate starting location.

-We first focus on the behavior of a single SVT decoder.
+We first focus on the behavior of a single Shifted VT decoder.
 Recall from the previous section that $D(\bfx, b, k_D)$ is the result of deleting $b$ consecutive bits from $\bfx$ starting at position $k_D$.
 Furthermore, let

 denote the word obtained by performing one adjacent transposition in $\bfx$ starting at position $k_T$.
 The next lemma characterizes the behavior of a Shifted VT decoder when it is provided with a vector that has experienced a single deletion along with a single adjacent transposition.
 The proof of the result, which may be found in Appendix~\ref{App:SVTProp}, follows along the same lines as that of Lemma~\ref{lem:miserror} and Corollary~\ref{cor:deltrans11}.
+In what follows, for a vector $\bfx \in \mathbb{F}^n_2$, we let $\rho(\bfx)$ stand for the length of the longest run of zeros or ones in $\bfx$.

-\begin{lemma} Suppose that $\bfx \in SVT_{c,d}(n, 2P+2),$ where $c \in \mathbb{Z}_{2P+2}$, $d \in \mathbb{F}_2$, $\bfy \in D(T(\bfx, k_T),1,k_D)$, and assume that we are given a $\hat{k}_D$ such that $|\hat{k}_D-k_D| < P$.
-Then, there exists a decoder $\cD_{SVT}$ for $SVT_{c,d}(n, 2P+2)$ that can generate a vector $\bfz=I(\bfy, d_b, k_D') \in SVT_{c,d}(n, 2P+2)$ for $d_b \in \mathbb{F}_2$ given $\bfy$ and $\hat{k}_D,$ such that $\bfz \in \cB_{(T,2)}(\bfx)$ and $|k_D'- \hat{k}_D| < P$. \end{lemma} Thus, similar to what we observed in the previous section, if a Shifted VT decoder is provided with a sufficiently accurate estimate of the location of the deletion, the decoder will either correct the deletion or introduce a miscorrection in the form of an additional transposition.
+\begin{lemma} Suppose that $\bfx \in SVT_{c,d}(n, P+\rho(\bfx)+2),$ where $c \in \mathbb{Z}_{P + \rho(\bfx) + 2}$, $d \in \mathbb{F}_2$, $\bfy \in D(T(\bfx, k_T),1,k_D)$, and assume that we are given a $\hat{k}_D$ such that $|\hat{k}_D-k_D| < P$.
+Then, there exists a decoder $\cD_{SVT}$ for $SVT_{c,d}(n, P + \rho(\bfx) + 2)$ that can generate a vector $\bfz=I(\bfy, d_b, k_D') \in SVT_{c,d}(n, P + \rho(\bfx) + 2)$ for $d_b \in \mathbb{F}_2$ given $\bfy$ and $\hat{k}_D,$ such that $\bfz \in \cB_{(T,2)}(\bfx)$ and $|k_D'- {k}_D| < \rho(\bfx) + P$. \end{lemma} Thus, similar to what we observed in the previous section, if a Shifted VT decoder is provided with a sufficiently accurate estimate of the location of the deletion, the decoder will either correct the deletion or introduce a miscorrection in the form of an additional transposition.